hfinkel/lfort/docs/LanguageExtensions.rst

 Introduction
 ============

-This document describes the language extensions provided by Clang.
-In addition to the language extensions listed here, Clang aims to support a broad range of GCC extensions.
+This document describes the language extensions provided by LFort.
+In addition to the language extensions listed here, LFort aims to support a broad range of GCC extensions.
 Please see the `GCC manual
 <http://gcc.gnu.org/onlinedocs/gcc/C-Extensions.html>`_ for more information on
 these extensions.